Chinese New Year's Eve: Glutinous rice cake

-Good Fortune Fruit
+Good fortune fruit

-Tangerines, oranges and pomelos are certain fruits that been eaten on Lunar New Year's Eve.
+Tangerines, oranges and pomelos are certain fruits that been eaten on Chinese New Year's Eve.
 Chinese believe that eating these fruits on Chinese New Year's Eve can bring fortune as these fruits have round shape, golden colour, lucky sounds when spoken which symbolise fullness and wealth.

-Longevity Noodles
+Longevity noodles

 Longevity noodles represents Chinese' wish for longevity.
 The length and preparation of longevity noodles are the symbolic of eater's life.
 Longevity noodles are longer than normal noodles, usually fried or boiled and served in the bowl.

-Money gift and Money tree
+Money gifts and money trees

-Chinese will give children money gifts as lunar new year gift on Chinese New Year's Eve.
+Chinese will give children money gifts as Chinese new year gift on Chinese New Year's Eve.
 They usually put money in red pockets and hide under their children's pillows.
-In ancient time, Chinese money is the round copper coin with a square hole in the middle. adults will thread the coins with colourful thread to make a shape of dragon and then they will put the money beside their children's beds while their children are asleep. this customs, which is very similar to Christmas gifts in west.
+In ancient times, Chinese money was the round copper coin with a square hole in the middle. adults will thread the coins with colourful thread to make a shape of dragon and then they will put the money beside their children's beds while their children are asleep. this customs, which is very similar to Christmas gifts in west.

 A money tree is a legendary tree which will shed coins when shaken.
 On Chinese New Year's Eve, Chinese will cut some pine branches and put the branches in vase.
-Then they will tie copper coins, shoe-shaped gold or silver and pomegranate flowers to the tree, which is very similar to Christmas tree in western countries.
+Then they will tie copper coins, shoe-shaped gold or silver and pomegranate flowers to the tree, which is very similar to the Christmas tree in western countries.